 Some partners are always open to collaborate with you:

-- If you would like to construct wooden houses with indigenous populations in Malaysia with the University of Malaysia contact WanSrihani WanMohamed via Facebook.
+- If you would like to construct wooden and bamboo houses with indigenous populations in Malaysia with the University of Malaysia contact WanSrihani WanMohamed via Facebook.
+One of my thesis students studied how participation of the indigenous communities could be enhanced and received excellent guidance!

 - If you are interested in assisting communities to build back better with local materials contact Olivier Moles from Craterre.

-- If you want to organize discussions and research around important shelter trends and developments contact the Shelter Centre or the Shelter and Settlements team of CRS, Seki Hirano or Jamie Richardson.
+- If you want to organize discussions and research around important shelter trends and developments contact the Shelter Centre.

 - If you are interested to improve the material quality of low-tech earthquake resistant techniques select an assignment on Smart Shelter Research and contact Martijn Schildkamp.